RahulC-DG/Voice-Model-Testing/README.md

 ## 🔄 Re-enabling Amazon Transcribe (Optional)

 Amazon Transcribe support has been commented out but can be easily restored if needed.

+**Note:** AWS was removed primarily because AWS session tokens refresh every 12 hours, requiring frequent credential updates for continuous operation.
+This makes it less suitable for long-running demo applications.

 To re-enable:

 ### 1. Uncomment Code
 **Server.js:**